 Paige Mahoney is a clairvoyant living in a futuristic, alternate-universe-y London.
 Clairvoyants are considered unnatural and highly dangerous, and Paige is potentially the most unnatural and dangerous of them all.
 She’s a Dreamwalker, the only one in existence (that we know of), and she has the ability to dislocate her spirit from her body, sense auras and also command spirits and use them in battle, which is probably my favourite little detail of the entire set up.
-I believe “OH EM GEE SPIRIT COMBAT” were my exact words upon reading.
+I believe “OH EM GEE SPIRIT COMBAT” was my exact reaction to that amazingness.

 Considering I don’t tend to enjoy protagonists who are “the specialist of all the special peoples!“, I found myself really enjoying Paige.
-She’s not the anti-hero I crave in absolutely everything I read, but she’s a well-developed character, a force of good but nicely flawed.
+She’s a well-developed character, a force of good but nicely flawed.
 She’s had a traumatic life, she has to live with the knowledge that everyone believes her kind are evil or just wrong.
 But by taking a job in the syndicate, essentially working for this world’s version of a mob boss, she finds a sense of belonging and acceptance, even if she has to engage in illegal activities.
 She’s learned to be strong, to fight her cause, but deep down she’s still a scared child who longs for acceptance.
 She’s nineteen and she feels nineteen.
 She’s intelligent, she’s strong, she’s grown, but there’s still a strong sense of the child in her.
 And I like that.

 “No, Paige.
 I am trying to help you.”

 “Go to hell.”

 “I already exist on a level of hell.”